FOUNDINPD/FOUNDIN_scRNA/README.md

 # FOUNDIN_scRNA
-Scripts for analyzing single cell RNA-seq data from FOUNDIN PD.
+Scripts/Code for analyzing single cell RNA-seq data from FOUNDIN PD.

 There is a perl script to generate count matrix from Cell Ranger pipeline and a R script to integrate data from all the samples/cell lines.